What’s the number 1 childhood disease out there? Hint: It’s not selective hearing.

 - Incorporate foods and tips that help prevent cavities!

+Cavities don’t have to be a part of life.
 Helping your kids develop good dental hygiene is the best way to assist them in the on-going battle against tooth decay and cavities.
-And if your kid still needs a little more of incentive besides being cavity free, they they can always enter their name every time they get a “Cavity Free” declaration at their next dental exam with us.
+And if your kid still needs a little more of incentive besides being cavity free, they can always enter their name every time they get a “Cavity Free” declaration at their next dental exam with us.